Circular economy is an important tool to challenge energy consumption, resources depletion and pollution.

 A circular economy could increase the efficiency of primary resource consumption in Europe and the world.
-By conserving materials embodied in high value products, or returning wastes to the economy as high‑quality secondary raw materials, a circular economy would reduce demand for primary raw materials.
-This would help to reduce Europe's dependence on imports, making the procurement chains for many industrial sectors less subject to the price volatility of international commodity markets and supply uncertainty due to scarcity and/or geopolitical factors.
+By conserving materials embodied in high value products, or returning wastes to the economy as high‑quality secondary raw materials, a circular economy would reduce the demand for primary raw materials.
+This would help reduce Europe's dependence on imports, making the procurement chains for many industrial sectors less subject to the price volatility of international commodity markets and supply uncertainty due to scarcity and/or geopolitical factors.

-Europe is in the position to become the pioneer of the green economy and to offset the negative externalities of the linear model.
-Europe has laid out the ground work to facilitate the transition by introducing the Circular Economy Package.
-However, it is not acceptable that recycling remains still on the third position behind landfill and incineration.
-By pushing for higher targets, global recyclability guidelines, ban on landfill and standards on sorting we can change the current state of the affairs.
+Europe is in the position to become the pioneer of the circular economy and to offset the negative externalities of the linear model.
+The ground work to facilitate the transition was laid out by introducing the Circular Economy Package.
+However, it is unacceptable that recycling remains still in the third position, behind landfill and incineration.
+By pushing for higher targets, global recyclability guidelines, ban on landfill and standards on sorting, we can change the current state of the affairs.